We define the Hamitonian using the NetKet Paulis operators ##

 all_data = pickle.load(f)Clustering the latent representation

-The clustering algorithm currently implemented is a Gaussian Mixture Model (GMM).
-The GMM is applied to a feature vector \(X\) constructed as follows: - the first component consists of the average values of the active latent variable across the parameter space; - the (normalized) tuning parameters \(\theta_i\) are appended to this vector.
+The clustering algorithm currently implemented is a Gaussian Mixture Model (GMM), applied to a feature vector \(X\) constructed as follows: - the first component is the average value of the active latent variable across the parameter space; - the (normalized) tuning parameters \(\theta_i\) are appended to this vector.

-To use qdisc.clustering.GaussianMixture(), one must specify: - the number of clusters (phases), - the maximum number of iterations.
+To use qdisc.clustering.GaussianMixture, one must specify: - the number of clusters (phases), - the maximum number of iterations.

 from qdisc.clustering.core import GaussianMixture